cefriel/rdf-template/qualitative-evaluation/README.md

 }
 ```

-Note the usage of functions offered by [Apache Velocity](https://velocity.apache.org/engine/2.3/vtl-reference.html#foreach-loops-through-a-list-of-objects) to correctly handle the json array.
+Note the usage of functions offered by [Apache Velocity](https://velocity.apache.org/engine/2.3/vtl-reference.html#foreach-loops-through-a-list-of-objects) to correctly handle the JSON array.

 From the command line, using the following command